NikhilPanwar/secrets-ninja/README.md

     break;
 ```
 - **Optional**
-3. Update the service icon in `components/sidebar.jsx`
+3. Add the service icon in `components/sidebar.jsx`
 ```
 import { RiOpenaiFill } from "react-icons/ri";
 .....